 If you’re in the business world, it seems like these days all people are talking about is switching over to a “cloud” for data storage.
 What’s so special about the cloud?
 Well considering it increases efficiency and therefore cash flow, it’s not surprising so many companies are ditching their bulky servers and switching to cloud storage.

-Here are 7 major benefits to moving a business over to the cloud.
+Here are 7 major benefits of moving a business over to the cloud.

-- File sharing: Have you ever experienced trying to open a word document on your server only to receive the annoying notice, “Another user is accessing this document.
+Have you ever experienced trying to open a word document on your server only to receive the annoying notice, “Another user is accessing this document.
 You can view it but you cannot make any edits”?
-Using a cloud based service makes this notice obsolete, allowing multiple users to view, edit, and save the same documents simultaneously, whether they are in the same office or across the continent.
+Using a cloud-based service makes this notice obsolete, allowing multiple users to view, edit, and save the same documents simultaneously, whether they are in the same office or across the continent.

-- Security: Over 800,000 laptops and tablets are stolen per year – at the airport.
-Gone are the days where important documents had to be backed up on flash drives, CDs, and in a hard copy.
+Over 800,000 laptops and tablets are stolen per year – at the airport.
+Gone are the days when important documents had to be backed up on flash drives, CDs, and in a hard copy.
 Now, all you have to do is save it to the cloud, and you’ll have access from anywhere.

 Here’s a great video about cloud computing.